DISLOCATION.COM.AU

 Mechanisms less likely to result in shaft fracture are 'pull' or 'throw.'
 Landmarks include a step below the acromion (point of the shoulder) where normally you have the fullness of the humeral head rounding off the shoulder.
 If the head is sitting subcoracoid you will feel this fullness anteriorly, if it is subglenoid you will feel it in the axilla.

-90% of patients can have their shoulders reduced without the use of any medications at all.
 So the vast majority don't need analgesia or sedation if you are able to position them in Analgesic position 1 (for SC) or Analgesic position 2 (for SG) ready for the appropriate reduction technique.
 For the remaining 10%, some need a little bit of analgesia and some patients need a full anaesthetic.

 The aim is to provide your patient with comfort and switch off the muscular spasm that is blocking the return of the humeral head to the glenoid fossa.
 It is not to see whether you can reduce the joint without drugs.
 If you do use some analgesia/sedation once you have reduced/removed the spasm then use an anatomically appropriate technique even if it is the same technique you have attempted prior to relaxation - you will likely find success having removed the block.

 When we think about anterior group shoulder dislocations, we need to think about what injury we're treating.
 Type III (subclavicular) and IV (intrathoracic) three are rare and associated with high velocity, high impact injuries.
-If you see one of these, then you need to worry about vascular injury and thoracic injury.

 I'm going to focus on Type I (SC) and Type II (SG) injuries.